solder button

 Here are my suggestions.
 There are no hard and fast rules about the wire size you should use.
 Your wire does need to be big enough that you can shut down your booster by shorting the track at the farthest point away from your booster.
 See How to Know If Your Wiring is Adequate.

 You can always use wire larger than the largest shown in the table.
 I just provide a "largest" so that you know you don't have to go any bigger unless you want to.
 There are other reasons to use bus wires larger than what you really need to.
 For example, you may also find that larger wires are easier to strip.
-Also, you may find you can buy a 100' of #14 AWG romex cable at your favorite home improvement store than you can buy two rolls of #16 AWG from you favorite electronics store.
+Also, you may find you can buy a 100' of #14 AWG romex cable at your favorite home improvement store than you can buy two rolls of #16 AWG from your favorite electronics store.

 I suggest that you use solid wire for your buses.
 I find it easy to strip to add feeders at any point along its length.
-Use the type of wire strippers that has a pair of jaw that clamps down on the wire and then spreads the insulation.
+Use the type of wire strippers that has a pair of jaw that clamps down on the insulation and then spreads the insulation.
 You can find these at your local home improvement store for about $25.
 Home Depot's SKU # for the Ideal Stripmaster wire stripper is 974-112.
 It is made by Ideal Industries www.idealindustries.com..

 Ideal Stripmaster wire stripper